Becoming A Section 8 Landlord: A Guide

 What Is A Section 8 Tenant?

-Section 8 tenants must meet the requirements and complete the approval process.
-In addition, PHAs decide who’s eligible, but landlords have the ultimate say in who they rent to.
-With that in mind, here’s the process for a Section 8 tenant.
+Section 8 tenants must meet the requirements and also complete a thorough approval process.
+In addition, PHAs decide who’s eligible to pursue a rental, but landlords have the ultimate say in who they rent to.
+With that in mind, here’s the process for a Section 8 tenant:

 Eligibility Requirements

-The most crucial factor in Section 8 eligibility is income.
-The program is only available to very low- or low-income wage earners.
-Individuals who earn 30% of the area’s median income, at most, qualify as very-low income.
-Following that, anyone earning no more than 50% of the area’s median income qualifies as low-income.
+The most crucial factor in Section 8 eligibility is income, as the program is only available to very low– or low-income wage earners.
+Individuals who earn no more than 30% of the area’s median income qualify as very-low income.
+Following that, people who earn no more than 50% of the area’s median income qualify as low-income.

 Tenant Application Process

-Local Public Housing Agencies (PHAs) are in charge of administering vouchers to families and individuals.
-Because of that, they’re also in charge of screening potential tenants.
-As mentioned, the most important factor in eligibility is income level.
-However, PHAs also look at family size, the applicant’s age, disability status, previous home displacements and citizenship or eligible immigrant status.
+PHAs are in charge of administering vouchers to families and individuals, so they’re also in charge of screening potential tenants.
+In addition to income level, PHAs also look at family size, the applicant’s age, disability status, previous home displacements and citizenship or eligible immigrant status.

-Unfortunately, many people need the help of the Section 8 housing choice voucher program – outnumbering vouchers.
+Unfortunately, many people need the help of the Section 8 housing choice voucher program.
+As a result, the number of applicants typically exceeds the number of vouchers.
 So, once the PHA approves a person or family, that person or family goes on a waiting list.

 Because of the overwhelming demand, an eligible tenant may wait years before a voucher is available.
-There just may not be enough funding to match the level of demand in an area.
-As a result, applicants may take their chances in voucher lotteries.
-These sometimes offer an opportunity to get ahead in locations, such as large cities, with the highest demand for affordable housing.
+Because of this, some applicants take their chances in voucher lotteries.
+These sometimes offer an opportunity to get ahead in locations, such as large cities, that have the highest demand for affordable housing.

 Voucher Allocation

-Legally, PHAs must distribute 75% of their vouchers to applicants who fit in the very-low-income category.
-That gives people who earn 30% of their area’s median income an edge.
-But consequently, it puts low-income households at a severe disadvantage.
+Legally, PHAs must distribute 75% of their vouchers to applicants who fit in the very low–income category.
+That gives people who earn 30% of their area’s median income an edge, but it also puts low-income households at a disadvantage.

-Generally, Section 8 vouchers pay for approximately 70% of the tenant’s rent and utilities.
-These costs are tied directly to the landlord’s bank account.
-The tenant then covers the remaining 30% of expenses using their own income.
+Generally, Section 8 vouchers pay for roughly 70% of the tenant’s rent and utilities — although costs vary by location — and these bills are connected directly to the landlord’s bank account.
+The tenant then covers the remaining costs using their own income.

 There’s a higher rent limit, though.
-A family can elect to pay extra for an apartment of their choice.
-However, they can only do so for up to 40% of their monthly adjusted gross income.
+A family can elect to pay extra for an apartment of their choice; however, the total tenant portion of rent cannot exceed 40% of their monthly adjusted gross income when they lease the unit.

 How To Rent Out Section 8 Housing